Klamath River Basin

 Water Development

-Farmers and ranchers have drawn irrigation water from basin rivers since the late 1900s.
+Farmers and ranchers have drawn irrigation water from basin rivers and lakes since the late 1900s.
 Vast wetlands around Upper Klamath Lake and upstream were drained to grow crops.
 Some wetlands have been restored, primarily for migratory birds.

 Water Management